 If you are interested in expanding your investment knowledge, and think you can get a better return with other investments, you should continue holding the ETFs, because they are a good solid base on which to build your investment portfolio.
 You should only buy different investments as you add new money.
 Before buying other investments you have to decide if you want to do your own research, or get a financial advisor/broker.

-If you deal with a stock broker at a full service brokerage, you will have access to research from the brokerage, and from any private research companies that the brokerage deals with.
-The broker will recommend you buy certain stocks that their analysts have recommended, and will want you to sell other stocks that they no longer recommend.
+If you deal with a stock broker at a full-service brokerage, you will have access to research from the brokerage, and from any private research companies that the brokerage deals with.
+Many discount brokerages also provide extensive research documents.
+A full-service broker will recommend you buy certain stocks that their analysts have recommended, and will want you to sell other stocks that they no longer recommend.
 Since you will have to have trust in your broker, you should interview a few different brokers, and find the one that you feel most comfortable dealing with.

 If you decide to do your own research, there are many places that you can find information, such as

 All of these sources have some pros and cons.